Endophyte Alkaloids

 Lolitrem B and ryegrass staggers

 Lolitrem B is the alkaloid produced by some ryegrass endophytes.
-At high levels it can cause ryegrass staggers in animals, also known as summer staggers.
-Ryegrasses without endophyte, or with AR1 endophyte produce no lolitrem B, so animals grazing these are safe from staggers.
+At high levels it can cause ryegrass staggers or summer staggers in animals.

-Animals grazing ryegrass with Standard endophyte are most likely to suffer staggers when grazing the base of plants in dry summers or grazing the first green growth following a dry period.
+Animals grazing ryegrass with Standard endophyte (SE) are most likely to suffer staggers.
+Little seed with SE is sown nowadays, it is mainly found in old pastures.
+The worst staggers occurs when animals are pushed to graze into the base of plants in dry summers, or grazing the first pick of green growth following a dry spell.
 This is because lolitrem B is concentrated in the base of the plant (see graph).
-However, lolitrem B is also found in high levels in seed heads and their stems, so rank seedy pasture can also cause ryegrass staggers problems.

-Staggers are seen as tremoring in mild cases and staggering in more severe cases.
-Animals are very rarely killed directly by staggers, but may die through misadventure, such as drowning in streams.
+Staggers present as tremoring in mild cases and staggering in more severe cases.
+Animals rarely die directly from staggers, but may die through misadventure, such as drowning in streams.

-Staggers cause severe management problems, particularly if stock must be regularly handled, e.g. milking cows.
-A low level of staggers usually clears up within 1-2 days if stock are given a diet containing no lolitrem B. Severe staggers can affect animals for weeks.
+Staggers causes severe management problems if stock must be regularly handled, e.g. milking cows.
+A low level of staggers usually clears up within 1-2 days if animals are fed a diet free from lolitrem B. Severe staggers can affect animals for weeks.

-Lolitrem B is very stable in hay or silage so take care purchasing these if made from Standard endophyte pasture.
+Lolitrem B is very stable in hay or silage so be careful buying or feeding these if they are made from Standard endophyte pasture.

 Ergovaline

-Ergovaline helps protect plants against black beetle and root aphid, but high levels of ergovaline (e.g. from Standard endophyte) can in some situations reduce animal performance.
-NEA, NEA2 and NEA4 endophytes produce low-moderate levels of ergovaline which tests have shown are unlikely to affect animal performance.
+Ergovaline helps protect plants against insects, including black beetle and root aphid, but high levels of ergovaline (e.g. from Standard endophyte) can sometimes reduce animal performance.
+NEA, NEA2 and NEA4 endophytes produce low to moderate levels of ergovaline which tests have shown are unlikely to affect animal health and performance under good grazing management.

-The distribution of ergovaline through the plant is different for different endophytes.
-For NEA and NEA2, ergovaline levels are very low in ryegrass leaves, but are moderate in the plant crown.
-This has a significant advantage as leaves are the primary diet of stock, whereas the crown of the plant, containing the growing point, needs protection from insect damage.
+The distribution of ergovaline through the plant differs for different endophytes.
+For NEA, NEA2 and NEA4, ergovaline levels are very low in ryegrass leaves, but are moderate in the plant crown.
+This is an important benefit as leaves are your animals’ main diet, whereas the crown of the plant, containing the growing point, needs protection from insect damage.

 Animal health trials on NEA2 endophyte in diploid ryegrass have shown the same lamb growth as those on the same ryegrass Without endophyte.